celuk/llvm-pass-analyzing/README.md

 On Linux:
 If you want to generate llvm pass performed assembly files for every .c code use generatefilesandperformpasses bash script.

+Before using, you should make the script executable and then run:

+chmod +x generatefilesandperformpasses

+./generatefilesandperformpasses

 After this, there should be sub folders for every passes that include pass performed assembly files.
 These are here as prepared files: https://drive.google.com/drive/folders/1WF6mEyKOX2Y1FMkxhLRCBE3myN1R6Ltk?usp=sharing

 You can perform countopcodessaveastexts bash script at this folder but also counted opcodes are ready in sub folders as ac.txts

+Before using, you should make the script executable and then run:

+chmod +x countopcodessaveastexts

+./countopcodessaveastexts

 On Windows:
 You can perform generatexlfromtexts.py to generate Excel file from ac.txts